-The pioneering conceptual artist Susan Hiller talks to Apollo about her interest in the supernatural, working in different materials, her commitment to feminism – and why role models are hard to find
+In the January 2016 issue of Apollo, the pioneering conceptual artist Susan Hiller (1940–2019) talked to Apollo about her interest in the supernatural, working in different materials, her commitment to feminism – and why role models are hard to find

 Hiller hates the word ‘retrospective’ but her current show (until 9 January), not far away at the Lisson’s two galleries, is close to being one.
 It contains new work but also reaches right back to the 1960s, when she abandoned a career in anthropology.
 It was during a lecture on African art that she made the decision to pursue her teenage dream of becoming an artist: ‘I committed myself to dealing with our culture,’ she tells me.
 Hiller moved from America to London after visiting the city and didn’t want to leave: ‘It was an astonishing place in the late ’60s and ’70s.
 It was the most open situation for all the arts.
 Different worlds were more interconnected.
 People came from all over because it was cheaper.
 It’s hard to believe now.’

 While she works with ephemera as Pop artists did, and while the appearance of Hiller’s work may resemble her conceptual contemporaries and forbearers, her thinking has always been different.
 She calls her practice ‘paraconceptual’, her interest in the supernatural separating her from other artists of the time.
 In her Homage series, she has even looked back into art history, highlighting where artists have been inspired by the paranormal but have distanced themselves from it.
 Influenced by minimalism and conceptualism, she has always worked in series: ‘It’s more democratic, less hierarchical than a single thing that is elevated.
 Singularity is very old fashioned.
 Multiplicity is more compatible with the way we are.
 We’re surrounded by endless multiples.’